SouthGreenPlatform/GeMo/docs/source/README.rst

 2. Curves

-In this mode, the graph represent the proportion of haplotypes of each ancestral origin along chromosomes.
+In this mode, the graph represents the proportion of haplotypes of each ancestral origin along chromosomes.
 They are the results of a normalisation of the number of reads supporting each origin on a given window.

 .. image:: _images/curve.png
    :target: _images/curve.png
    :width: 700
    :alt: curves

+In this example, allelic ratio for a range of founding genepools are respresented by different colors for chromosome 1.
+Two genepools in green is the main contributor with smaller contribtuons from the blue and red gene pools.

 Live demo